mariellemanlulu/resume/README.md

 #### 1. Why is Markdown better than word processor for technical documentation?

-- [shorten this] Unlike word processors, its contents are made with plain text and few syntaxes for formatting, which makes it compatible with the web.
-Furthermore, the formatting is done separately from the content, usually with HTML and CSS.
-This allows modification to be easy and simple.
-You can create Markdown documents anywhere with Markdown editors, while word can only be made using a specific software, e.g. .docx documents with Microsoft Word.
-Because it is plain text, it is superfast.
-Minimal processing behind the scene is required to produce a document.
-If you learn Markdown, or any lightweight processing language, you open up a lot of flexibility with formatting.
+- Its contents are made with plain text which makes it _fast_ and _compatible with static websites_.
+As discussed [above](#why-static-webpages), static websites are great for documentation.
+Furthermore, it's contents and formatting are separate, which opens up a lot of flexibility when modifiying your documentation.

 #### 2. Why is my Jekyll template with plugins not working?